ZeroGachis/traefik-request-id/README.md

-# ID plugin for Traefik
+# Request ID plugin for Traefik

 This traefik plugin set a 'X-Request-Id' header for every incoming HTTP request that does not have one already.